madeonawave/semtx/README.md

 For usage examples, visit <a href="https://semtx.org"> semtx.org</a>

+#### NPM?
+Where is the NPM package?
+...
+NPM is currently not secure.
+Once they fixed their issues, we might use NPM distribution.

 ## Contributors
 We welcome contributions from developers of all skill levels!
 If you're interested in improving the Semtx CSS project, feel free to fork the repository, make your changes, and submit a pull request.